beckyhuynh/ESP32-INMP441-dynamic-audio-visualizer/README.md

 - please click on this GOOGLE DRIVE link for the different visualizers to different songs. suggestions for new songs? :> https://drive.google.com/drive/folders/12u9cZiUxfz3R1oFt0d3_5P34Rd-_aWLp?usp=sharing

+Important notice:!!
+This project works best with some kind of noise amplifier or LOUD music playing.
+I used my fender amp to make the music more alive for the mic.
+The mic is not very sensitive with regular microphone or laptop speaker, the bars will barely spike.
+This might be due to the manufacturing of the mic, since it is not a professional recording mic, or could also be due to the root mean square method which better detects PEAKS in loud sounds.
 Sources for some of the research I did that allowed me to dive deeper into the project: special thanks to scott marley for making the fft band logic clearer to understand:

 https://github.com/atomic14/esp32-i2s-mic-test